Saadmairaj/tkmacosx/README.md

 Checks DARK/LIGHT mode of macOS and returns boolean value.
 Other settings can also be checked with this function just by passing a different command line argument to check a particular setting to `cmd` parameter of `check_appearance`.

 - Configurable options for a check_appearance function.
-Synax: `check_appearance(cmd='defaults read -g AppleInterfaceStyle')`.
+Syntax: `check_appearance(cmd='defaults read -g AppleInterfaceStyle')`.

     | Parameters 	| Description                                                                                                    	|
     |------------	|----------------------------------------------------------------------------------------------------------------	|